Pittsburgh vs. Clemson NCAA Football Odds, Plays and Insights | October 23, 2021

 Pittsburgh vs. Clemson College Football Odds, Plays and Insights

-The No. 23 Pittsburgh Panthers (5-1, 0-0 ACC) and the third-ranked scoring offense will take on the Clemson Tigers (4-2, 0-0 ACC) and the second-ranked scoring defense on Saturday, October 23, 2021.
-The Panthers are favored by 3 points in the game.
-The over/under is set at 48.
+The No. 23 Pittsburgh Panthers (5-1, 0-0 ACC) take the third-ranked scoring offense in college football into a matchup with the Clemson Tigers (4-2, 0-0 ACC), who have the No. 2 scoring defense, on Saturday, October 23, 2021.
+The Panthers are 3-point favorites.
+The game has a 48-point over/under.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.